 While Briggs responded to many suicide attempts on the bridge, he only lost two.
 They were two too many.
 There is always collateral damage and dealing with these suicides was difficult for him as well as their families.
 The suicides he prevented often came down to one thing: someone who listened.
 Very few people survive a jump from the bridge.
 Those that do all said that in the moments after they leapt, they realized they wanted to live.

 English neurologist tackled the heavy subject of various untreatable and devastating neurological diseases.
 While he described the current situation and medical science’s inability to cure or reverse them he also offered hope for the future.
-This hope lies in stem cell research.

 In this TED Talk, standup comedian Kevin Breel talks about his struggle with depression.
 He describes how he lived two very distinct lives: the one everyone saw and the one inside his own head.
 He discusses the misconceptions about depression.
 It isn’t just sadness.
 Sadness is normal and everyone feels it in their lives.
 Depression is sadness when everything else in life is going well.